Initialization

 });

-More details on setting up the Kanban Toolbar can be found in the Configuration section.
+For more details on setting up the Kanban Toolbar, check out the Configuration section.

 Configuration properties